How do we classify ASN types?

 Should an AS organization be associated with one AS type?

-This AS organization, like many, provides multiple distinct services across their multiple ASNs; for that reason, we are classifying them into multiple different categories.
+This AS organization, like many, provides multiple distinct services across its multiple ASNs, so we are classifying them into multiple categories.

-From Signet B.V.’s website, you can see they provide hosting and ISP services and operate their own business entity service.
+Signet B.V.’s website shows they provide hosting and ISP services and operate their own business entity service.
 For that reason, it is expected to categorize the different ASNs of one organization into multiple categories.

 How do we categorize ASNs?